-Therapist Tara Joyner knows all about stress and infertility.
-She went through in-vitro fertilization and months of grueling treatment.
-Five years later, she is experiencing a new class of anxiety—learning how to let go as she sends her twins to Kindergarten.
+Therapist Tara Joyner knows all how to relieve infertility stress.
+She went through in vitro fertilization and months of grueling treatment.
+Five years later, she is experiencing a new class of anxiety.
+That is learning how to let go as she sends her twins to Kindergarten.

-At Texas Fertility Center, our fertility doctors and nurses work with counselors and therapists to help our patients cope with the demanding and stressful task of getting pregnant with medical assistance.
+At Texas Fertility Center, our fertility doctors and nurses work with therapists to help our patients cope.
 We asked Tara to share some coping skills she recommends to her clients.

 - Stretch your imagination.
 Meditation is a proven stress reliever that uses visual imagery to help you envision and focus on a positive outcome (i.e. I will get pregnant).
 Unless you’re sitting in a therapist’s office, you may not know how to practice meditation … to personally define what it means, what it looks like, and what is its goal.
 Tara suggests doing some background research, and finding online meditation podcasts that focus on infertility.
 In Austin, many meditation centers allow you to try guided meditation for free.